pemistahl/lingua-rs/CONTRIBUTING.md

 with a script that is not yet supported by *Lingua's* [`Alphabet`][alphabet url] enum, then add a new entry for it there as well.
-4. If your language's script contains characters that are completely unique to it, then add them to the respective method in the [`Language`][language url] enum.
+4. If your language's script contains characters that are completely unique to it, then add them to the respective method in the [`Language`][language method url] enum.
 However, if the characters occur in more than one language **but** not in all languages, then add them to the [`CHARS_TO_LANGUAGES_MAPPING`][chars to languages mapping url] constant instead.
 5. Use [`LanguageModelFilesWriter`][language model files writer url] to create the language model files.
 The training data file used for ngram probability estimation is not required to have a specific format